Revolving Credit - Meaning, Definition, and Difference Between Revolving Credit and Personal Loan

 1. Interest rates

 One of the primary differences between revolving credit and a personal loan is the interest rate.
 Revolving credit usually comes with a higher interest rate than a personal loan.
 Because you can borrow and repay funds as often as you like, the interest charges on revolving credit can quickly add up, and the interest rate is likely to be higher to compensate the lender for the increased risk.
-However, personal loans typically have a lower interest rate than revolving credit.
+However, personal loan with low interest rates are better than revolving credit.

 2. Credit utilisation ratio